crissyt1558-cmd/fancyCat/README.md

 I still had to test the program myself, review the results, and decide what changes to make to the code.

-One thing AI missed at first was exactly how my instructor wanted the activity completed, so I had to compare the suggestions with the assignment instructions and make sure my final project matched the requirements.
+One thing AI got wrong at first was misunderstanding which command I wanted to build.